-When you think of Melbourne, you think laneways.
-It’s hard not to – our city is practically overflowing with cobbled thoroughfares that poke out curiously from intersections, underpasses and gaps between buildings.
 But with over 40 laneways and arcades in Melbourne, how can you efficiently distinguish the good ones from the ones filled with garbage?
-Don’t worry, we’ve got you.
+Don’t worry, we’ve got you covered.

-Consult this guide to the best laneways and arcades in Melbourne when you're entertaining out-of-towners or simply if you want to revisit some old favourites.
+When you're entertaining out-of-towners or keen to revisit some old favourites, consult this guide to the best laneways and arcades in Melbourne.
 Get out there and poke your head around corners to find graffiti-laden lanes filled with one-off shops, high-end restaurants and a few dozen hidden bars.